yijiazho/heat/README.md

 # Project

-This project is the simulation of the heat transfer
+This project is the simulation of the heat transfer in one dimension

 ## Getting started